-The Institute for Policy and Strategy (IPS) at IDC Herzliya, the convener of the Annual Herzliya Conference Series, aspires to contribute to Israel's national security and resilience.
-To that end, the Institute conducts integrative and comprehensive policy analysis on the national challenges, produces strategic insights and policy recommendations for decision-makers, and informs the public and policy discourse.
+The Institute for Policy and Strategy (IPS) at Reichman University, the convener of the Annual Herzliya Conference Series, aspires to contribute to Israel's national security and resilience.
+To that end, the Institute conducts integrative and comprehensive policy analysis on national challenges, produces strategic insights and policy recommendations for decision-makers, and informs the public and policy discourse.

-The second IPS focus area is Israel's national resilience as a foundation for national security.
+The second focus area is Israel's national resilience as a foundation for national security.
 In this area, the IPS seeks to promote an understanding of the risks resulting from the destabilization of liberal democracy and gatekeepers in Israel, alongside demographic processes that are reshaping Israeli society.
-It also aims to show that domestic weakness negatively reflects on Israel's ability to cope with internal as well as external crises, and underscores the role played by the health system as a component of national security.
+It also aims to show that domestic weakness negatively impacts on Israel's ability to cope with internal as well as external crises.

 Main research topics includes:

-- Societal resilience is a key building-block of Israel's national security.
+- Societal resilience as a key building-block of Israel's national security

-Special emphasis is placed on the IPS's international profile by translating written and videoed publications, as well as using the various media and online platforms in English as well.
+The outputs are disseminated as written publications such as position papers as well as summaries of insights and recommendations following conferences, to relevant target audiences in printed or digital form on the IPS website and social media platforms.
+Briefings, overviews and interviews are also shared through the various media outlets.
+Special emphasis is placed on the IPS's international profile by translating written and videoed publications, as well as using various media and online platforms in English.
 Op-eds and policy papers are also prepared and distributed through foreign media outlets.